-Through the ABC study, researchers will have a unique opportunity to use the enormous amount of questionnaire data and biological material collected by the 108,000 child Norwegian Mother and Child Study, in which a large number of Norwegian families contribute voluntarily.
-All participants in the study will be recruited in Norway, and all clinical assessments will take place there.
+Through the ABC study, researchers have a unique opportunity to use the enormous amount of questionnaire data and biological material collected by the 114,000 child Norwegian Mother and Child Study, in which a large number of Norwegian families contribute voluntarily.
+All participants in the study have been recruited in Norway, and all clinical assessments take place there.
 The ABC study also will collect data from the Medical Birth Registry of Norway in Bergen, which collects an extensive amount of medical data related to all pregnancies and births in Norway.

-Participants will go through a thorough one-day assessment in the ABC-clinic in Oslo which will consist of various tests of development and play, interviews with parents, a medical examination and a final session with a child psychologist or child psychiatrist.
+Data available for participants include the results of a thorough one-to-two day assessment in the ABC clinic in Oslo.
+This consisted of tests of development and play, interviews with parents, a medical examination and a final session with a child psychologist or child psychiatrist.
 Questionnaire data and samples collected from the mother during pregnancy, the father and the child will allow investigators in Norway and at Columbia University to identify risk factors for disease, establish diagnostic tests and develop hypotheses that could lead to new methods for prevention and treatment of autism and related disorders.